Why Missions? / Values / Our History

 |FOCUS Missions 2013|

-FOCUS Missions represent a key component of FOCUS’ overall ministry.
+FOCUS Missions represent a key component of the overall ministry of FOCUS.
 In basic conformation to our Catholic Faith, if we truly wish to fulfill the Great Commission we are called to actually GO therefore and make disciples of all nations.
 With the call for the New Evangelization representing new method, new ardor, and new expression, we recognize that we now have unprecedented new means to reach the ends of the earth.
 There is no lack of clarity in the Gospel message that serving the poor is an essential component of following Christ.
 This being said, we not only seek to address the physical needs of the poor, but also recognize the desperate need for the message of hope in Jesus Christ that is desperately needed in every corner of the earth.
 We seek to accomplish every aspect of our missions in, for, and through, the truth of the Catholic Faith.
 In sum, FOCUS Missions is essential for us as a Catholic missionary organization to authentically pursue and share the fullness of our Faith around the world.

 On another front, as we work to serve the poor and evangelize, there is a phenomenon of reciprocal evangelization that takes place.
 Consistently, the missionary experience brings new, life-changing wisdom and perspective to the students who serve on the mission.
 We see that two weeks on mission can represent a whole year worth of discipleship on campus.
 This newly enkindled wisdom, zeal, and perspective is then brought back to college campuses where it can be projected back into our own culture.

 Considering that we average one student per trip mission trip entering the seminary or religious life and multitudes of students answering the call to become FOCUS Missionaries after their FOCUS Missions experience, Missions itself represents one of the most highly effective tools that we have to evangelize our own campuses, spread our Catholic Faith, and implement the New Evangelization around the world.